publiccodeyml/publiccode.yml/schema.md

 * Type: string or array of strings (path to file)
 * Presence: optional
-* Formats: PNG, JPG, SVG
+* Formats: SVG, PNG
-* Example: "img/logo.jpg"
+* Example: "img/logo.svg"

 This key contains the logo of the software.
-Logos can be of any shape and size; the longer size (width or height) should be at least 500 pixels.
-It is possible to provide multiple logos of different shapes and colors (eg: an inverted logo, a non-transparent one, a favicon, etc.);
-parsers can analyze the provided logos, to be able to display the best one depending on the context (eg: shape, background color, etc.).
+Logos should be in vector format, but raster formats are allowed as a fallback.

+Vector logos should be provided at least in two formats: a color one, and a monochromatic (black) one.

+Raster logos should be provided only if vector logos do not exist.
+In this case, they should be transparent PNGs, minimum 1000px of width.

 ### Key `description/shortdesc`